dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 And most Westerners don't see it coming because the liberal mindset chastises you whenever you place precedence on some cultural artifacts over others.
 However, this isn't about liberalism vs conservatism.
-This is something we are all going to have to face.
+It's just inevitable.
+We all have to face it.
 We have to artifically prioritize some elements of our culture to create cultural coherence.
-Otherwise, we will more quickly succumb to nihilism.
+Otherwise, we will succumb to nihilism more quickly.

 Further, we have to accept that we are inherently more vulnerable to information itself.
 Influence, foreign or domestic, can undermine our